hacoeur-24/HostOnPhone/README.md

-# 📱 HostOnPhone
+# 📱 PhoneHost

 Your localhost is now on your phone — effortlessly.

-**HostOnPhone** is a simple CLI tool that lets developers preview their local development websites (like `localhost:3000`) directly on their **mobile phone**.
+**PhoneHost** is a simple CLI tool that lets developers preview their local development websites (like `localhost:3000`) directly on their **mobile phone**.
 No need for USB debugging, emulators, or clunky setups — just scan a QR code and see your site live on your phone, instantly.

 ---

-## 💡 Why HostOnPhone?
+## 💡 Why PhoneHost?

 Responsive web development often requires testing on real mobile devices — not just Chrome DevTools.
-But setting up a way to preview your localhost on your phone can be annoying. **HostOnPhone** eliminates that pain with one simple CLI command.
+But setting up a way to preview your localhost on your phone can be annoying. **PhoneHost** eliminates that pain with one simple CLI command.

 Whether you're building with:
 - Next.js